sycobuny/kythera/doc/extensions.md

     require 'kythera'

     class ChanServ < Service
+        # You must provide this method.
+Typically you determine whether your
+        # service is enabled or not by checking to see if your configuration
+        # settings exist.
+If not, they were commented out or unloaded.
+        #
+        def self.enabled?
+            if $config.respond_to?(:chanserv) and $config.chanserv
+                true
+            else
+                false
+            end
+        end

         # Your service is always initialized with the uplink and a logger
         def initialize(uplink, logger)
             # Calling `super` sets up the logger, and you don't have to